-- 1. Enhancement and evaluation of practice, with a focus upon the transition to the Early Career Framework (ECF). - 2.
-Two weeks of Centre-based Training, which has been designed to refine and embed understanding of subject and age-phase pedagogy. - 3.
-Seven weeks of school-based training which will be facilitated by expert colleagues in one of our partnership schools.
+- Broadening experience, placing a greater focus upon developing sequences of learning. - Two weeks of Centre-based training, which has been designed to develop your knowledge of subject and age phase pedagogy. - Eight weeks of School-based Training which will be facilitated by expert colleagues in one of our partnership schools. - Two-weeks of Intensive Training and Practice (ITAP), focusing upon Building Assessment Literacy.